pyjac/opinmona/README.md

 ## Opinmona

-Opinmona is an implementation of [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) implementation in PHP.
+Opinmona is an implementation of [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) in PHP.

 ###  Usage